vladostp/an-experimental-comparison-of-software-based-power-meters/GPU_Benchmarks/README.md

 ```

 ### Book a node
 Here are examples on how to deploy and reserve grid5000 nodes.
+You can check their availability at [https://intranet.grid5000.fr/oar/lyon/drawgantt-svg/](https://intranet.grid5000.fr/oar/lyon/drawgantt-svg/).
 - To book a node a soon as it is available:
 ```
 user@flyon:~$ oarsub -t deploy -t exotic -p "host='gemini-1.lyon.grid5000.fr'" -l walltime=2 -I